-Live Nation Entertainment Inc. (LYV)’s Ticketmaster unit resumed sending customers seeking seats at sold-out events to the company’s resale website, a practice that drew scrutiny from U.S. regulators and Bruce Springsteen.
+Live Nation Entertainment Inc. (LYV:US)’s Ticketmaster unit resumed sending customers seeking seats at sold-out events to the company’s resale website, a practice that drew scrutiny from U.S. regulators and Bruce Springsteen.

 Ticketmaster will be “100 percent transparent” when directing customers to TicketsNow, a website where users buy and sell tickets, Live Nation Chief Executive Officer Michael Rapino said yesterday in an interview.
 The company agreed to stop linking and limit advertising for TicketsNow in a 2009 settlement with the New Jersey Attorney General’s office and issued refunds as part of a February 2010 settlement with the Federal Trade Commission.

 The new Ticketmaster system for linking to TicketsNow complies with FTC requirements, Live Nation said in an e-mailed statement.
 The FTC doesn’t issue approvals, the company said.

 The system, under development more than a year, makes it clear TicketsNow is a separate website, Rapino said in the interview.

 “We make it absolutely transparently clear that when you go to buy a ticket at Ticketmaster and the event is sold out, that there may be other alternatives,” Rapino said.